does medicare cover vision

 Does Medicare cover vision?

 If you’re struggling to understand Medicare, Connie can help.
-Ask Connie your question, and a local, licensed agent will help you navigate your Medicare journey.
+Ask Connie your question; a local, licensed agent will help you navigate your Medicare journey.
 Complete this form to have your question answered.
 It could be featured on Dear Connie.

 Dear Connie,

 I’m new to Medicare and confused about vision coverage.
 Some friends already enrolled in Medicare say they have coverage, but I don’t see where they’re getting it.
-Everywhere I read says that Medicare doesn’t cover vision.
+Everywhere I read, it says that Medicare doesn’t cover vision.
 Or that I need to pay extra for it.

 How can I know what’s covered and what’s not?
 Does Medicare cover vision?